-In June 2014, Hugh was overwhelmingly elected to a four year term of office and will serve through 2018.
+In June 2014, Hugh was elected to a four year term of office and will serve through 2018.
 Upon taking the oath of office, Hugh became the first Vietnamese-American ever to be elected county-wide to the position of Clerk-Recorder and the first Vietnamese-American to be elected to the office of County Clerk-Recorder in the whole country.
 On June 5, 2018, Hugh was overwhelmingly re-elected to another four-year term and will serve through 2022.

 In 1993, Hugh was hired by the late County Clerk Gary Granville.
 During his first year at the County Clerk’s office, he worked in customer services in marriage licensing, fictitious business names, and notary registration and environmental impact report filings.
 In 1998, Mr. Granville promoted Hugh to the position of Chief Deputy Recorder in which he served through 2006.
 From 2006 until his appointment to the position of Clerk-Recorder, Hugh was the Assistant Clerk of the Board expanding his management, budget, HR, purchasing expertise and gained valuable experience in dealing with the Board of Supervisors and county operations.
 Hugh has worked for the County of Orange for 24 years, of which 17 years were at the Clerk-Recorder’s Department.

 Hugh was named one of Orange County’s 2015’s 100 Most Influential by The Orange County Register for his efforts in making his department’s services more accessible to working families.
 The annual 100 Most Influential list includes individuals who have influenced business, culture, education, food, giving, government, health, inspiration, science and sports.
 Under his leadership, his department has been awarded CSAC and NACo Awards for the innovations that he has ushered in.